ppizarror/pygame-menu/README.md

 - *is_disabled()*

-    Check if the menu is disabled.
+    Checks if the menu is disabled.

     ```python
     menu = pygameMenu.Menu(...)